eclipse/ecf/examples/bundles/com.mycorp.examples.timeservice.consumer.ds/launch/readme.TimeServiceConsumer.ds.rosgi.ws.edef.noreg.txt

 README for TimeServiceConsumer.rosgi.ds.wss.noreg.product

+The successful use of this provider for this example or otherwise depends upon

+Having a built, packaged, and installed version of these two additional bundles:
+   a) java_websocket
+   b) ch.ethz.iks.r_osgi.transport.http

+The source for these two bundles is available via the ECF github Websockets repository located here:  https://github.com/ECF/Websockets Note that there is also a feature for building these two bundles via eclipse via the feature project located in features/org.eclipse.ecf.remoteservices.rosgi.ws.feature

 Using EDEF Filediscovery to trigger TimeServiceConsumer discovery

 When using the EDEF product configurations to trigger the discovery of the remote service,